python/cpython/Doc/distutils/apiref.rst

    commonly want to do when processing a text file  that has some line-by-line
-   syntax: strip comments (as long as ``#``  is your comment character), skip blank lines, join adjacent lines by escaping the newline (ie. backslash at end of line), strip leading and/or trailing whitespace.
+   syntax: strip comments (as long as ``#``  is your comment character), skip blank lines, join adjacent lines by escaping the newline (ie. backslash at end of line), strip leading and/or trailing :term:`whitespace`.
 All of these are optional and independently controllable.

    The class provides a :meth:`warn` method so you can generate  warning messages